Agoraphobia is clinically defined as a fear of public spaces, in which getting away from a situation may be difficult, so it is avoided.

 The condition is thought to have several main causes.
 Biological factors may play a role.
 This could be an imbalance in neurotransmitters, which trigger the ‘fight or flight’ response in the body when it is not necessary.
 It is also possible that people with agoraphobia have a decreased ability to detect spatial awareness, which leads to a feeling of disorientation.

-Furthermore, there are various psychological factors that could have an influence on developing agoraphobia.
+There are also various psychological factors that could have an influence on developing agoraphobia.
 Experiencing a traumatic event has been strongly associated with panic disorder, which could be linked to the development of the condition.
 Additionally, having a history of mental illness, or misusing drugs and alcohol, could trigger agoraphobia.

 When someone who experiences agoraphobia is in an uncomfortable situation, they might experience: